BardicDefense/purple-hack/README.md

 **Preparing Spells:** Once a spell is mentally in place, it remains until either intentionally dismantled or the caster uses the spell.
 If a spell is unused, it remains in the caster's mind, even though sleep has occurred.

 To reconstruct spells (called "memorizing" or "preparing" them), a caster must first have a night's rest (at least 4 hours of uninterrupted sleep) and no fatigue levels from exhaustion or lack of sleep, to regain the clarity and focus needed.
 The time required to prepare a spell is 10 minutes per spell rank of uninterrupted concentration.
-For example, a third-level spell would require 30 minutes to prepare.
+For example, a third-rank spell would require 30 minutes to prepare.
 A caster can prepare no more than two uses of the same spell.

 **Spell Disruption**: If, between declaring a spell and casting it, the caster is hit by an attack or the like (even if no damage is dealt), or fails a saving throw, the spell is disrupted: it fails and its spell slot is emptied with no other effect.
 Note that only spells being cast can be disrupted.
 Spell effects from a rod, staff, wand, etc. and spell-like innate creature abilities are immune to disruption.